 Adopting from the Humane Society of Greater Dayton doesn’t just help an animal find a forever family; it also makes good financial sense for you.
 All of our pets:

 The Humane Society of Greater Dayton follows a variable-pricing model for adoption fees.
-Adoption fees for dogs range from $75 to $300.
+Adoption fees for dogs range from $200 to $300.
 Montgomery County dog licenses are an additional $20.75.
 Cat adoption fees range from $45 to $75.
-Adoption fees start at $60 for rabbits and $50 for ferrets.
+Adoption fees start at $65 for rabbits and $50 for ferrets.
 Adoption fees for other small animals, including birds and guinea pigs, are determined by the shelter manager.
-Fees are based on breed, age, special needs and length of stay at our facility.
+Fees are based on breed and age.

 When you adopt from the Humane Society of Greater Dayton, you are giving a pet a forever home and adding joy to your family.
 Here are some of our success stories, illustrating the impact that our pets and people can have on each others’ lives.